 You will be sent home with an eye patch and asked to rest for a few days post surgery.
 You will also be restricted from pools, hot tubs, and saunas for several weeks.
-Contact sports can be gradually reintroduced after a couple of weeks, though care should be taken to ensure that you do not accidently injure your eye or cause complications (especially for LASIK/LASEK surgeries).
+Contact sports can be gradually reintroduced after 6-8 weeks, though care should be taken to ensure that you do not accidentally injure your eye or cause complications (especially for LASIK/LASEK surgeries).

 Vision correction will happen rapidly, improving over the course of several days to a couple of weeks.
 Mild post-surgical discomfort is expected, though it generally abates after a week or two.